Ensembl/amr_genotypes/PROCESSING.md

 ### Adding country and regions

-Only run this command if the phenotype file doesn't already have the country and regions from the ISO code populated.
+Run this if you want to add the country, region and subregion data.
+Run without `--overwrite` if you don't want to remove the columns first.

 ```bash
 phenotype_parquet_no_countries=${workdir}/parsed/phenotype/phenotype.parquet